shahroq/theme_pixel_docs/pages/instructions.md

 ### 26. Translating to other languages
 1. Get the latest translated version of the Pixel in your language [here](https://translate.concrete5.org/translate/package/theme_pixel).
-(If you already have more completed version, translated into your language, you can complete it online for future users, or send it via a direct message to the Pixel developer, so we can do it.)
+(If you already have a more completed version, translated into your language, you can complete it online for future users, or send it via a direct message to the Pixel developer, so we can do it.)
 2. Copy translated `messages.mo` into `\packages\theme_pixel\languages\{language}_{country}\LC_MESSAGES\messages.mo`